LuisPaGarcia/blog.luispa.im/src/pages/blog/2020-04-24-safetly-obtain-deep-props-in-javascript.md

 ---
 templateKey: blog-post
-title: Safetly obtain deep props in Javascript
+title: Safetly obtain deep props in JavaScript
 date: 2020-04-24T15:54:19.423Z
 description: >-
-  In this post, we will create a function to access the properties in objects in our Javascript code in safety way.
+  In this post, we will create a function to access the properties in objects in our JavaScript code in safety way.
 tags:
   - javascript
   - props access